Thenujan-0/Thenujan-0/README.md

 - 👋 Hi, I’m Thenujan
-- 👀 I’m interested in programming with python,flutter,c++
+- 👀 I’m interested in programming with python,c++
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on pretty much nothing
 - 📫 you can reach me on facebook Thenujan Sandramohan